TREBL -- A Relative Complete Temporal Event-B Logic. Part I: Theory: Discussion and Conclusions

 \item States of a machine determine traces starting in that state, so the logic can be defined in a way that formulae are interpreted over states and temporal operators are merely shortcuts\footnote{Leslie Lamport characterised the explicit quantification over the number of steps as evil and recommended to stick to temporal logics as the lesser evil \cite{lamport:pnueli2010}.
 Indeed, the defining formulae for the temporal operators may appear horrible, but in TREBL they are not used.
 Once defined the temporal operators as in any other temporal logic, but formulae are nonetheless interpreted over states and express properties of traces starting in such states.}.

 \item Variant terms that are needed for the proofs can be made explicit by means of refinement.

 \end{itemize}

-In addition to the theory of TREBL we further integrated all our derivation rules into the RODIN proof tool using the EB4EB meta-theory, which will be reported in a forthcoming part II of our work.
+In addition to the theory of TREBL we are in the (almost completed) process of integrating all our derivation rules into the RODIN proof tool using the EB4EB meta-theory, which will be reported in a forthcoming Part II of our work.
 In doing so we provide a desirable mechanical proof suppport for TREBL.
 We further demonstrated the power of TREBL on various examples, in particular examples adressing security aspects.
 Some of these conditions such as non-interference were considered to be very challenging, but in the TREBL context they become almost trivial.

 During the development of this research we often discovered that we most likely could further extend TREBL.
 For instance, it should be possible to also include UNTIL formulae in the logic or try to integrate arbitrary definable teams of traces.
 Also the quantification over traces is limited, and it seems likely that it can be handled more generally.
 As our treatment until now has already grown significantly, we keep further extensions to TREBL including sound derivation rules and a proof of relative completeness for future research.